conleth/secure-code-bot/README.md

 ## Cycode integration placeholder
 - `cycodeClient` contains a TODO stub describing the expected payload.
 Wire it up once Cycode ASPM API details are available.

+## Local test data
+- If `CYCOD_API_BASE_URL` or `CYCOD_API_TOKEN` is empty, `cycodeClient` automatically loads `data/test/cycodeTeamStats.json`.
+- If `SHAREPOINT_LEADERBOARD_FILE_URL` is empty, the leaderboard service reads `data/test/leaderboard.csv`.
+- These fixtures make it easy to POST the webhook payload locally and see a full Adaptive Card without hitting external services.

 ## Example Adaptive Card contents
 The generated card includes: